Design Considerations Of The Puddle Duck Racer

 The puddle duck is just short enough, that she can stand upright against the wall of a typical garage so when you want to work on the next boat, you can just put her there, out of the way.
 Then your garage floor is completely open so you can build another boat.

-I know of one duck that has a shelf that sits inside the upright hull, so the space is still functional storage area!
+I know of one duck that has a shelf that stands inside the upright hull so the space is still functional storage area.

 Can cut from single sheet of plywood